1. ABOUT THE PLAY

 Learn more about some of our modern traditions that began in the time of Charles Dickens by clicking through this slideshow.

-The picture of Queen Victoria and Prince Albert with their children that made decorated Christmas trees synonymous with the holiday!
+The picture of Queen Victoria and Prince Albert with their children.
+This image made decorated Christmas trees synonymous with the holiday.

 Christmas Around the World